gremlin-0x/writeups/psa_apitesting/README.md

 curl -vgw "\n" -X DELETE 'https://0a0{.....}02a.web-security-academy.net/api/user/carlos' -d '{}'
 ```

-- _`-v` --- Verbose mode --- This tells `curl` to show detailed info about the request and response, including request headers, response headers, connection status, etc.
+- _`-v` --- Verbose mode --- This tells `curl` to show detailed info about the request and response, including request headers, response headers, connection status, etc._

 - _`-g` --- (disable URL globbing) Globoff --- Disables special character expansion like `{}` and `[]` in URLs.
-Useful if you're passing those characters literally (which you are here in the `-d '{}'` part).
+Useful if you're passing those characters literally (which you are here in the `-d '{}'` part)._

-- `-w "\n"` --- Write-out --- This lets you format the output from curl after the request.
-Here, you're just asking `curl` to print a newline (`\n`) after the response.
+- _`-w "\n"` --- Write-out --- This lets you format the output from curl after the request.
+Here, you're just asking `curl` to print a newline (`\n`) after the response._

-- `-X DELETE` --- Specifies the HTTP method --- You're explicitly telling curl to send a `DELETE` request, effectively asking the server to remove a resource.
+- _`-X DELETE` --- Specifies the HTTP method --- You're explicitly telling curl to send a `DELETE` request, effectively asking the server to remove a resource._

-- `'https://.../api/user/carlos'` --- The API endpoint URL --- This is the target resource --- an API that likely handles users.
-You're sending a `DELETE` request to remove the user `carlos`.
+- _`'https://.../api/user/carlos'` --- The API endpoint URL --- This is the target resource --- an API that likely handles users.
+You're sending a `DELETE` request to remove the user `carlos`._

-- `-d '{}'` --- The request body --- Even though DELETE requests often don't require a body, some APIs expect an empty JSON object `{}` or some kind of payload.
-If you omit `-d`, some APIs might reject the request or default to `GET`.
+- _`-d '{}'` --- The request body --- Even though DELETE requests often don't require a body, some APIs expect an empty JSON object `{}` or some kind of payload.
+If you omit `-d`, some APIs might reject the request or default to `GET`._

 The lab is solved now!

+> NOTE: Check out [walkthrough](apitesting_lab01_zaproxy.md) of this lab in OWASP Zed Attack Proxy.

+### Using machine-readable documentation

+There are a lot of automated tools available to analyze machine-readable API documentation.